 The Learning Environment

 The EYFS learning environment is organised to allow children to explore and learn securely and safely.
 The environment is set up in learning areas, where children are easily able to find clearly labelled equipment and resources they need.
 Children are encouraged to become independent learners and to take some responsibility for initiating their own lines of enquiry and investigation.

-Our Early Years Foundation Stage has an outdoor areas for the children to learn in throughout the day.
+Our Early Years Foundation Stage has a secure outdoor area.
 Being outdoors offers opportunities for children to do things in different ways and on different scales.
-It offers the children the opportunity to explore, use their senses and be physically active.
+It offers the children the opportunity to explore, use their senses and be physically active